Rendaw/continuations/README.md

 # Usage

-Classes and methods that can be suspended need to be modified to do the suspending.
+Classes and methods that can be suspended need to be instrumented to do the suspending.
 This can either be done with a Java agent at runtime, as each class is loaded, or at compile time with an instrumentation step.

 Compile time instrumentation is simpler since it has fewer moving parts and you can troubleshoot any assembly issues